Road Tripping Western Australia, Part Two

 We started out early to get into the city before the Embassy closed.

-It was really quite strange to be heading back into civilisation as most of our trip had been quite remote and not highly populated.
+It was really quite strange to be heading back into civilisation as most of our road trip had been quite remote and not highly populated.

 To go back into a city was going to be a shock.

 After about three hours of leaving Burracoppin Rock, we were back in the bustling city.

 Thankfully the visas that we’d put in before our trip were ready to collect.

 There aren’t any free places to camp in Perth and it was even illegal to stop overnight in most of the coastal car parks so we decided to head back to Yanchep National Park as it was closest to where we needed to end our trip.

 It was strange to be heading back to the place we first stayed on our road trip and sad that our adventure had almost come to an end.